15 Feb Part 2 – Dry Eyes Due to Health Conditions

 - Oral Contraceptives

-Certain diseases can affect your body’s ability to make tears and as a result cause dry eye symptoms.
+Diseases are also common health conditions that cause dry eyes.
+Diseases can affect your body’s ability to make tears and as a result, cause dry eye symptoms.
 These include:

 - Sjogren’s syndrome